WATCH: ‘Giant dog’ refuses to leave Florida supermarket

 MANATEE COUNTY, Fla.
-(WFLA) — It was closing time at a Dollar Genera in Florida last Tuesday when employees noticed a rather unusual customer roaming around the store.
-The shopper wasn’t attempting to steal items or cause any commotion.
+(WFLA) — It was closing time at a Bradenton Dollar General last Tuesday when employees noticed a rather unusual customer roaming around the store.
+It wasn’t attempting to steal items or causing any commotion.
 It didn’t even stand on two legs.

-“So, he just walked in?” a Bradenton Police Officer asked one of the store’s employees, referencing a nearly 140-pound dog that was roaming the store after-hours.
+“So, he just walked in?” a Bradenton Police Officer asked one of the store’s employees, referencing a nearly 140 lb dog that was roaming the store after hours.

-“Yeah, like, ‘Hey I’m here to go grab something,’ and then he really just walked the whole store,” the employee can be heard telling police in body-cam video.
+“Yeah, like ‘hey I’m here to go grab something,’ and then he really just walked the whole store,” the employee can be heard saying on police body camera video.

-Deputies said the 135-pound dog, named Bentley, broke through a gate and walked a few blocks to the store, where it spent a few hours browsing.
+Deputies said the 135 lb. dog, named Bentley, broke through a gate and walked a few blocks to the store on Manatee Avenue West where it spent a few hours browsing.

 Bentley’s owner realized he was missing and was grateful the store and officers looked after him.